yadvesh28/Algo_Marketmicrostructure_Project/README.md

 ## Data Inputs and Platform

-The strategies are developed using Strategy Studio, an event-driven trading framework that processes real-time quotes, trades, and order book events.
+To implement the strategies Prof. Lariviere provided us Strategy Studio, an event-driven trading framework that processes real-time quotes, trades, and order book events.
 By reacting to top-of-book quotes and trade messages, the strategies dynamically adjust their orders, sizes, and price levels.

 ## Market Making Strategy Methodology